lifestonechurch/lifestonechurch.net/_devotionals/2016-12-21-jumping-jacks-for-jesus.md

 Notice Mary's reaction to having a child (without a human father) is a lot different from Zechariah's reaction of old people having a kid.

+{: .BibleQuote}
+Luke 1:38<br/>
-Luke 1:38 "I am the Lord's slave," said Mary.
+"I am the Lord's slave," said Mary.
 "May it be done to me according to your word."
 Then the angel left her.

+{: .BibleQuote}
+Luke 1:39<br/>
-Luke 1:39 In those days Mary set out and hurried to a town in the hill country of Judah 40 where she entered Zechariah's house and greeted Elizabeth.
+In those days Mary set out and hurried to a town in the hill country of Judah 40 where she entered Zechariah's house and greeted Elizabeth.
 41 When Elizabeth heard Mary's greeting, **the baby leaped inside her**, and Elizabeth was filled with the Holy Spirit.
 42 Then she exclaimed with a loud cry: "You are the most blessed of women, and your child will be blessed!
 43 How could this happen to me, that **the mother of my Lord should come to me**?
 44 For you see, when the sound of your greeting reached my ears, **the baby leaped for joy inside me**!
 45 She who has believed is blessed because what was spoken to her by the Lord will be fulfilled!"

 The first recorded leap for Jesus took place inside of a womb it most likely was not a jumping jack for Jesus but a jump nonetheless.
 Notice Elizabeth full of the Holy Spirit recognizes Mary as the "mother of my Lord."
 This announcement leads Mary to "My soul proclaims the greatness of the Lord and my spirit has rejoiced in God my Savior" (Luke 1:46 the Magnificat) the my soul makes great/magnifies the Lord talks about scattering the proud and toppling the mighty and lifting up (exalting) the lowly, satisfying the hungry and the rich sent away empty - these praise thoughts can be directly tied back to Malachi and Isaiah and the prophecy of the Messiah (Christ) coming with a messenger who not yet born yet full of the Holy Spirit leaps inside of a womb.

 After the birth of John on the day eight circumcision, the people were questioning Elizabeth's name choice of John and Zechariah who was still muted had to write on a tablet: "HIS NAME IS JOHN" And they were all amazed.
 (Luke 1:63).
 Then Zechariah filled with the Holy Spirit and with the heavenly duct taped removed prophesied about his son:

+{: .BibleQuote}
+Acts 1:76<br/>
-Acts 1:76 And child, you will be called a prophet of the Most High, 	for you will go before the Lord to prepare His ways
+And child, you will be called a prophet of the Most High,<br/>
+for you will go before the Lord to prepare His ways

 Why do you think a good portion of Luke 1 covers the birth of John the Baptist - why is he important to Luke's goal of writing his gospel?